etm/weel/README.md

 HandlerWrappers are classes that implement communication protocols.
 Endpoints hold the communication targets and can be reused throughout the control flow.
 Data elements are control flow scoped variables.

-Please check out the examples directory to see a minimal set of necessary artefacts.
+Please check out the "example" directory to see a minimal set of necessary artefacts.

 # Further Reading